The Hidden Costs of Selling a Property

 All management fees will need to be discharged up to the date that the property is closing; again your solicitor can agree to discharge these fees from the proceeds of the sale.

 If the property is not your principal residence, or if it was but was subsequently rented out for a period of time, there will be a capital gains tax liability triggered by selling the property if of course a gain has been realised.
+If the property was your principal place of residence for the entirety of the time you owned it then you won’t be liable for any Capital Gains Tax upon selling the house or apartment.
 For more on capital gains, see our CGT guide.

 Ordnance Survey Map